tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

     config:
       host: "localhost"
       port: 9000
-      resources:
-        - path: /write?db=test.db
-          allow:
-            - method: POST
-              status_code: 204
 ```

+TODO add link to linked transport usage example with examples of the metadata vars too

 Known limitations:

-Currently paths and path parameters are neither checked nor validated, nor are required parameters.
-Response status code configuration is also not currently respected.
-It is currently not possible to
-configure rest onramps via swagger, RAML or OpenAPI configuration files.
+It is currently not possible to configure rest onramps via swagger, RAML or OpenAPI configuration files.

 ### PostgreSQL